 Among British consumers at least, texting is now one of the most popular forms of communication – ranking ahead of voice calls and emails.
 With so many benefits on offer, it’s pretty easy to see why this is the case.
 So how exactly can it help therapists?

-SMS has already been adopted by healthcare establishments across the world, simply to assist with patient management efforts.
+Business SMS for healthcare has already been adopted by establishments across the world, simply to assist with patient management efforts.
 While missing the odd appointment may not seem like a big deal to the individual patient, non-attendance has long been a major pain point for clinics.
 Earlier this year, NHS England claimed that 12 million GP appointments are missed each year, at an estimated cost of more than £162 million.
 Add to this the suggestion that a further 6.9 million hospital appointments are missed annually and it’s not difficult to argue the case for new measures to be introduced.

 As well as using Voice-over-Internet Protocol (VoIP) technology to provide consultations for those who don’t require physical examinations, an increasing number of therapists are employing SMS as a way of cutting no-show numbers.
 This bit is simple too; it’s just a case of maintaining relationships.

 Reminding patients of their upcoming appointments is the perfect place to start, and it’s particularly easy with the help of SMS.
 According to data from Ofcom, 93 per cent of adults in the UK now own or have regular access to a mobile phone, with the average user sending more than five texts every day.
 It seems, then, that this is by far the best way to reach even the most diverse audience.

 Things are made even easier by the fact that SMS can be attached to existing customer relationship management (CRM) systems, meaning it’s possible to send reminders and other notifications automatically based on appointment times.
 The same cannot be said, though, for voice calls.